ArshiAAkhavan/ansible/kafka/README.md

 1) kafka-hosts.txt wich contains the informations about Brokers IP_adress, Zookeeper nodes, and the joining nodes

-p.s:  note that the ansible is goiing to run only on joining nodes and uses the Brokers and Zookeepers group as additional data for configurating and ...
+p.s:  note that the ansible is going to run only on joining nodes and uses the Brokers and Zookeepers group as additional data for configurating and ...

 2) roles/config/vars/main.yml witch contains the cluster information such as cluster zookeeper data directory , brokers data directory ...

-3) vim roles/prerequisites/vars/main.yml witch contains switches and essential data for things that needs to be done before we start deploying the cluster
+3) roles/prerequisites/vars/main.yml witch contains switches and essential data for things that needs to be done before we start deploying the cluster

 Dependencies
 ------------